Shelley's Vegetarianism: Publication

 The 15 x 22 centimeter sewed pamphlet was covered in paper wrapping, and was published and circulated the year following Axon's lecture to the Shelley Society, by the Vegetarian Society, at 75 Princess Street, Manchester.
 It is 13 pages in total length, excluding advertisements and notes by the Vegetarian Society.
-An edition was published by bibliophile Thomas J. Wise in the same year.
+An edition was published by bibliophile and forger Thomas J. Wise in the same year.
 By 1908, the cost of one copy of Shelley's Vegetarianism was 2 shillings.

 Within a few decades, Shelley's Vegetarianism had been entered into several libraries, including in England, the Worcester Public Library, the Public Library of Boston, and the Harvard Library in the United States, as well as several in Germany, and others throughout Europe.
 It also appeared in several private libraries including bibliographer and bookseller Harry Buxton Forman, who owned two copies, and Polish typographer Samuel Tyszkiewicz.

 By 1922, the pamphlet was being sold for 50 cents per issue.

-A copy, signed by English writer, critic, and fellow Shelley Society member William Michael Rossetti, was for sale in 1939 at the former printing house and antiquarian bookshop in London, Henry Sotheran's, for 15 shillings.
+A copy, signed by English writer, critic, and fellow Shelley Society member William Michael Rossetti, was for sale in 1939 at the former printing house and antiquarian bookshop in London, Sotheran's, for 15 shillings.

 At the following meeting, Rossetti read an essay on "The Shelleys Near Geneva; Dr. Polidori's Diary."
 A notable facsimile reprint was made by Haskell House, in 1971, which was 16 pages in total length, in a demy octavo collation, and selling for nearly six dollars two years after this publication.
 Between 1890 and 2010, approximately 20 editions of this pamphlet have been published, with it being held at 147 libraries worldwide.

 Shelley's Vegetarianism is described as containing a "compendium of citations" from Shelley's prose and poems.
 It is cited in many publications, such as the work Anglia: Zeitschrift für englische Philologie, which uses the pamphlet to reflect on Shelley's sometimes wavering adherence to the natural diet throughout the later years of his life, as well as referencing the inscription on his grave, which was a line from William Shakespeare's play The Tempest.